Cosmetics and sunscreen

 If you are pregnant, do not use products containing more than 30% DEET, 20% icaridin, or 2% soybean oil.
 Be sure to read the label to know how long the protection will last.
 Reapply only as needed.

 There is no scientific proof that the use of these insect repellents by pregnant women presents a risk to the health of the baby they are carrying.
 But it is important to apply the product to exposed skin only and to wash off any excess.

 To limit your exposure to these products, you can apply them to your clothes rather than directly onto your skin.
 Wearing long pants and light colours is another way to help protect against insect bites.

 The use of citronella oil or lavender oil–based products during pregnancy is not recommended.
 Their effect is short-term so you have to reapply often, thereby exposing yourself to the product in large amounts.

 Laser hair removal and electrolysis

 Even though ultraviolet rays cannot reach the fetus, tanning salons are not recommended for pregnant women.
-The extreme heat you are exposed to during tanning sessions can greatly increase body temperature and harm your baby.
+The extreme heat you are exposed to during tanning sessions can significantly increase body temperature and harm your baby.
 Many tanning salons require pregnant customers to provide written authorization from a health professional.